akarelia20/React_assignments/box-generator/README.md

 # Output

-ninja bonustask was attempted in this assigenment where a user can inpupt the color and size of the box.
+Ninja bonus task was attempted in this assigenment where a user can input the color and size of the box.

 ![alt text](https://github.com/akarelia20/React_assignments/blob/main/box-generator/output.png)